 Now, Set the Multimeter to 20 volt DC

-Make ensure that battery is connected and the car engine is switched off
+Make ensure that the battery is connected and the car engine is switched off

 For testing the battery, connect red to positive and black to negative as it was done in the above method

-If the engine is switched off then, it shows Reading shows 12.5v to 12.8V that means there is no problem with the battery
+If the engine is switched off then, it shows Reading shows 12.5v to 12.8V which means there is no problem with the battery

-As a result, if you quickly look the heater blower to high and turn on the headlights, you’ll notice a slight drop in voltage before the reading returns to the above range.
+As a result, if you quickly look at the heater blower too high and turn on the headlights, you’ll notice a slight drop in voltage before the reading returns to the above range.
 (This is assuming that the alternator is working OK.)